 Income #4b: Online Training – Part 2 – Pinterest Course

-Money made: $262.50 and $25.00 for a customer referral fee (so far).
-The income earned for the on-demand course is to be determined since it was just officially released!
+Money made: $262.50 and $25.00 for a customer referral fee.
+The income earned for the on-demand course has yet to be determined.

 Income #5: Affiliate Marketing